-Most people don’t even consider how much of a home value increase that a hot tub can provide.
+Most people don’t even consider how much of a home value increase that a spa can provide.
 We recommend getting a home equity loan if you’re looking for the lowest interest rates possible, as the hot tub will correlate to your living space.

-Of course, you’ll need to make sure that you have the proper amount of equity in your home to cover the cost of a hot tub.
+Of course, you’ll need to make sure that you have the proper amount of equity in your home to cover the cost of a hot tub with a home equity loan.
 What is "equity," you ask?